Ouranosinc/xclim/paper/paper.md

 # Key Features

-## Climate Indicators Calculations
+## Climate indicators calculations

 An `Indicator` class is built around a `compute` function defining a climate indicator.
 It performs health checks on input data (units, time frequency, outlier detection), handles missing values, and assigns attributes to the output, so it complies with the Climate and Forecast (CF) Convention [@Hassel:2017].
 Indicators can be customized using a context manager, class inheritance, or through a YAML file - the latter allowing the creation of custom collections of indicators for batch processing.

-## Statistical Adjustment and Bias Correction
+## Statistical adjustment and bias correction

 The `xclim.sdba` subpackage provides different algorithms to adjust the distribution of simulated variables to observed variables.
 It adopts a train / adjust paradigm, where corrections are first calculated, then applied to the target data or saved for later use.
 Most methods support additive or multiplicative corrections, different time groupings (seasonal, monthly, or daily with a rolling window).
 Correction factors can be interpolated between time groupings to avoid discontinuities in the corrected data.

-## Ensemble Analysis
+## Ensemble analysis

 The `xclim.ensembles` subpackage bundles utilities to facilitate the analysis of results from multiple models.
 It includes functions to reduce the ensemble size using clustering algorithms, metrics of ensemble robustness, and significance of climate change signals.